sijogeorge201294-pixel/E-Commerce-Customer-Churn-Analysis/README.md

 2. Fashion has Highest Returns: Among customers who returned fashion has returnded by more customers.
 3. Geographic Churn rate: City tier 1 more customers churned
 4. Complaints Drive Churn: Around 508 churned customers already given the complaint, which is 54%.
-5. Average Tenure : The average tenure of the customers churned is 3 years
+5. Average Tenure : The average tenure of the customers churned is 3 months

 ## Conclusion